healthyregions/SDOHPlace-MetadataManager/README.md

 docker compose up -d --build
 ```

-4. The docker-compose setup automatically creates `blacklight-core-dev` and `blacklight-core-prod` cores.
+4. The docker-compose setup automatically creates `blacklight-core-stage` and `blacklight-core-prod` cores.

 You can verify at: http://localhost:8983/solr/#/~cores